Cuernavaca: Museo Morelense de Arte Contemporáneo Juan Soriano

 The Juan Soriano Museum of Contemporary Art is located east of downtown near the Adolfo López Mateos Market in Colonia Amatitlan.
 The museum opened amidst controversy on 8 June 2018, and includes a collection of 1,200 paintings, sculptures, drawings, and photographs, including a permanent collection of works by the artist Juan Soriano.
 The museum was designed by the architect Javier Sanchez and it cost 300 million pesos (US$15 million) to build.

 Ravine of Amanalco Park / Barranca de Amanalco

 The ravines of Cuernavaca play a major role in regulating the climate of the city.
 One of the most important is the Ravine of Amanalco, which served as a natural defensive line for the city of Cuauhuanauc during the Spanish conquest of 1520, until Hernán Cortés managed to cross it where the modern "Puente del Diablo" is located.

 The Ravine of Amanalco Park opened in the 1990s and features a 352-meter long walkway beginning at the Porfirio Díaz bridge and ending at the arches of a colonial-era aqueduct of Carlos Cuagila Street.
-It is a peaceful walk under dense foliage, and the only sounds you will hear are the birds and the running water.
+The walkway passes under dense foliage, and sounds include birds and running water.

 One can view of the under area of the bridge, which was built at the end of the 19th century in order to connect the center of the city and the railway station via trolly.